askucher/reactify-ls/README.md

 * Pug syntax is awesome but it is very hard to use it with React.
 * Coffee, LiveScript languages are awesome but there is no isomorphic way to use React with it.
 * We just love to build great things as compact as possible.
 * Use functional benefits.
 Do not use OOP anymore.
 Think decentralized.
-This functional.
+Think functional.
 Be smart.
-* Consider React code as simple back-end.
+* Consider React code as a simple back-end.
-* We have a lot of thinking how to extend it (SASS, modules)
+* We have a lot of thoughts on how to extend it (SASS, modules)
 * Forget about `{` and `}` forever.
-Use benefits of indented language.
+Use benefits of indented languages.
 * We will support `coffee`.

-You ask `So why it is better then Standartlone React?`
+You may ask `So why is it better then Standalone React?`

 ```
 Did you know about AngularJS?
 It uses another approach.